gbdev/rgbds/CONTRIBUTING.rst

 always a good idea to leave a message, just in case someone else is interested but doesn't know that there's someone working on it.

+Note that you must contribute all your changes under the MIT License.
+If you are just modifying a file, you don't need to do anything (maybe update the copyright years).
+If you are adding new files, you need to use the correct header with the copyright and the reference to the MIT License.

 1. Fork this repository.

 2. Checkout the ``develop`` branch.